onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 In the release notes we mention new features and bug fixes.
 If anything is unclear, feel free to contact [Onegini Support](https://support.onegini.com).

+## Release date: 2023-07-10

+### Improvements
+* We added two new message keys to show a description of policies and permissions on the "Add user" screens.

 ## Release date: 2023-06-30

 ### Bugs